grairudolf/CFC-Hackathon/README.md

 # CFC25 Hackathon

-This repository was created by The Scripts team for the Code for Change Hackathon 2025.
-We’re building a Book Purchase Platform using the MERN stack with Nkwa Payment API integration.
-The project aims to address limited access to educational resources by making it easier to browse and buy books online, while also helping us practice real-world dev.
+Welcome to the repository for the Code for Change Hackathon 2025!
+This project is being developed by The Scripts team to create a Book Purchase Platform using the MERN stack with Nkwa Payment API integration.
+Your contributions will help address limited access to educational resources by making it easier to browse and buy books online, while also giving you the opportunity to practice real-world development.

 ## 🌐 Project Overview

 This is a MERN (MongoDB, Express.js, React.js, Node.js) stack web application designed to [brief description — e.g., manage tasks, connect users, track expenses, etc.].
-The app offers a seamless full-stack experience, with a RESTful API on the backend and a modern frontend interface.
+The app offers a seamless full-stack experience, with an API intergration on the backend and a modern frontend interface.

 ---